What Are Matcha Butter Cookies?

 For an even result, I recommend combining the flour, matcha and salt in a separate bowl.

-Sift the dry ingredients into the wet ingredients to ensure there are no lumps of matcha, and then knead them together using a spatula.
+Sift the dry ingredients into the wet ingredients to ensure there are no lumps of matcha, and then combine them by mixing the dough with a spatula or wooden spoon.

 If the dough is very stiff and difficult to mix, add a small amount of whole milk (about 1/2 tsp at a time) until it’s slightly softer and pipe-able.
-It should still be quite firm and held together.
+It should still be quite firm and stable for a defined end result.

 For this recipe, you will need a piping bag and a star nozzle.
-Place the bag in a tall glass and drop the nozzle in.
-Add the dough (if you’re doubling or tripling the recipe, I recommend adding 1/2 or 1/3 at a time), cut the end and push the dough down.
+Place the bag in a tall glass, drop the nozzle in and add the dough to the piping bag.
+If you’re doubling or tripling the recipe, I recommend adding half or one-third of the dough at a time so that it doesn’t become too warm in your hands.
+Cut the tip of the bag and push the dough down.
 Twist up the top and you’re ready to pipe!

 Line a baking sheet with baking paper and pipe your designs, leaving about 2cm of space between each cookie.
 If the dough is still too stiff to pipe, try running the piping bag under warm water for a minute to help soften it further.